BumblebeeBat/PinkFairy/docs/transaction_types.md

 Depending on how recently you voted, you can be punished or rewarded.
 The system is incentivized to get everyone to vote frequently.
 If we assume that more than 1/2 of the users want the system to stay unforked, then waiting until more than 1/2 of them vote is finality.
 The frequency that users vote determines finality.

+# slash

+If you can show that someone voted on 2 contradictory forks, then this deletes the vote transaction

+# vote reward

+If the vote didn't get slashed, this is how you get your reward

 # start_randomness